Getting ready for church, don’t forget your sarong!

 ___ Paperback book — we will carry a small library of field guides

-___1 Rash Guard —can be purchased at surf shops, Kayak Connection or REI; provides sun protection and warmth in water;
+___1-2 Rash Guards —can be purchased at surf shops, Kayak Connection or REI; provides sun protection and warmth in water;

-we like Mysterioso rash guard tops that are lightweight and provide extra warmth
+we like Mysterioso rash guard tops or a thin neoprene top that are lightweight and provide extra warmth

 ___ Scuba Certification Card for certified divers; scuba gear can be rented on Ha’pai and Fiji

 CLOTHING AND LAUNDRY: Loose fitting cotton or quick drying nylon work well in the tropics.
 Jeans add weight, take too long to dry out and are not recommended.
 Laundry is done by hand as needed by each participant.
-You may also plan on dropping off items to be laundered upon our arrival to Fiji.
+You may drop off items to be laundered while in Fiji.
 However, it may take several days for laundry to be delivered.
-We will also check in about laundry services in Tonga before our departure.
+We will also check in about laundry services in Tonga before our departure, but during the height of their season, laundry is usually not an option.

 LOST LUGGAGE: Just in case your luggage is misplaced during airplane transfers, consider packing in a carry on bag: mask & snorkel, 1 pair of shorts, 1 t-shirt, bathing suit, 1 long sleeve shirt, 1 pair of pants, camera, personal medications.